syed-adil-wafa/ALS-motor-neuron-MEA-ML/README.md

-## Multivariate electrophysiological screening of human iPSC-derived motor neurons in Amyotrophic Lateral Sclerosis
+## Multivariate electrophysiological screening of human iPSC-derived motor neurons in ALS using machine learning